Demonstration of a general fault-tolerant quantum error detection code for (2n+1)-qubit entangled state on IBM 16-qubit quantum computer: Introduction

-We take the study a step forward and propose an error detecting code for a $(2n+1)$-qubit entangled state prepared from a $2n$-qubit entangled state possessing a kind of ``complementarity" property which will be explained in detail in the next Section.
-Simply, an entangled state has the complimentarity property if for every term appearing in the state there is another term in the state complimentary to the it, where the complimentary state is obtained by a modular sum with 1 to each of the qubit.
-For exmaple $\Ket{11101}$ is the complementary state to $\Ket{00010}$.
-The entangled states with this complimentarity property are general and cover the maximally entangled state Bell states and all the generalized GHZ states.
-The proposed protocol is useful as it can be used to detect errors in GHZ states and Bell states which are used in many quantum algorithms as quantum teleportation\unskip~\cite{qed_BennettPRL1993}, quantum cryptography\unskip~\cite{qed_BennettIEEE1984}, quantum key distribution\unskip\cite{qed_BennettJC1992}, quantum secret sharing\unskip\cite{qed_HilleryarXiv98060631998}, superdense coding\unskip\cite{qed_BennettPRL1992} etc. In our protocol we first take any $2n$-qubit entangled state with complimentarity property and add another qubit to the state using $CNOT$ operations as the result of which we get a $(2n+1)$-qubit entangled state depending on the terms in the state of the $2n$-qubit state taken.
-We then add two error syndrome qubits to the state prepared above in a way that they remain in a product state.
+In our protocol, we first take any $2n$-qubit entangled state with complementarity property and add another qubit to the state using CNOT operations as the result of which we get a $(2n+1)$-qubit entangled state depending on the terms in the state of the $2n$-qubit state taken.
+We then add two error syndrome qubits to the state prepared above in a way such that they remain in a product state.
 Then measurement is performed on the syndrome qubits and depending on the result of the measurement, we conclude the type of error present in the $(2n+1)$-qubit entangled state.
 Our protocol detects any arbitrary single-qubit phase-change error or bit-flip or phase-flip error on any of the $2n$ qubits and detects only bit-flip error in the last qubit of the $(2n+1)$-qubit state.
-To demonstrate the usefulness of the protocol we perform a simulation with a 13-qubit entangled state on the IBM 16-qubit quantum computer and compare the results for various types of errors.
+To demonstrate the usefulness of the protocol, we perform a simulation with a 13-qubit entangled state on the IBM 16-qubit quantum computer and compare the results for various types of errors.
 We implement the errors on the qubits using different gates provided by IBM quantum experience.
 We design the quantum circuit using QASM language and simulate it using QISKit.